ICB-DCM/Shiny-Calorie-Wrapper/README.md

 Note that the `snap` package is currently not signed, that's why one need to skip signature verification with `--dangerous`.

 Windows:
 - Use the provided universal `.exe` installer.

 OSX:
-- Extract the `dmg` image, then follow standard procedures for installation on Mac.
+- Use the compressed `dmg` image and follow standard procedures for software installation on Mac.

+When Docker Desktop is not available for the user, the user will be prompted with a dialogue to download and install Docker Desktop.

+The Shiny App installer will then need to closed (after installation of Docker Desktop) and re-started to finalize the installation of the Shiny App.

 ## Notes

-- When Docker Desktop is not available on the computer by the user, the user will be prompted to download and install Docker Desktop.
-The Shiny App installer will then need to be re-started after installation of Docker Desktop to finalize installation of the Shiny App.
 - Currently we manually trigger a build on each tagged CALOR version, e.g. v0.4.6 or for future versions v0.4.7 - see issue [#3](https://github.com/stephanmg/shiny-electron-wrapper/issues/3)